garrandall/popular-music-data/tracks/shots-lil-tecca.md

 Sendin' shots, sendin' shots like doctor, homie
 Better run, better run, the coppers on me, yeah

-Ooh, I got lil niggas with the shits
+Oh, I got lil niggas with the shits
 Nigga run up on me, all my niggas 'bout to shoot Talkin' on the 'Gram, catch a deuce
 We can get into it, nigga, what you wanna do?